 If you want to know how to day trade without $25k then this article is for you.
 We’ll cover how to get started, ways around the PDT rule and some valuable tips.
+But before we do, lets remmeber that day trading is extremely risky.
+Most beginner traders lose money, and certainly most traders with small accounts lose money.
+So if you’re thinking about doing this, go in at least with this warning.

 Any US-based prospective day trader quickly learns about the dreaded pattern day trader (PDT) rule.